mtrupiano1/knnwtsim/README.md

 `SeasonalAbsDissimilarity(p_i,p_j,p_max)` will be
 `min(DirectDis,AroundDis)` where `DirectDis <- abs(p_i,p_j)` and
 `AroundDis <- abs(min(p_i,p_j) - 1) + abs(p_max - max(p_i,p_j)) + 1`.

-This is based on the idea that generally the periods at the very end and very beginning of a cycle should be fairly similar.
-For example in a monthly cycle where 1 represents January and 12 represents December, these two months are generally more similar to eachother then say period July at period 7.
-Continuing with the monthly example, if we have three points which occur in January, March, and November: `p_i = 1`, `p_j = 3`, `p_k = 11` with `p_max = 12`.
+This formulation is based on the idea that generally the periods at the very end and very beginning of a cycle should be fairly similar.
+To clarify through an example, in a monthly cycle where 1 represents January and 12 represents December, these two months are generally more similar to each-other than either are to July at period 7.
+Continuing with this monthly example, if we have three points which occur in January, March, and November: `p_i = 1`, `p_j = 3`, `p_k = 11` with `p_max = 12`.
 Then `SeasonalAbsDissimilarity(p_i,p_j,p_max) = 2`, `SeasonalAbsDissimilarity(p_i,p_k,p_max) = 2`, and `SeasonalAbsDissimilarity(p_j,p_k,p_max) = 4`.